DataDog/documentation/content/agent/autodiscovery.md

 _Any_ `httpd` image.
 Suppose you have one container running `library/httpd:latest` and another running `yourusername/httpd:v2`.
 Autodiscovery applies the above template to both containers.
 When it's loading auto-conf files, Autodiscovery cannot distinguish between identically-named images from different sources or with different tags, and **you have to provide short names for container images**, e.g. `httpd`, NOT `library/httpd:latest`.

-If this is too limiting-if you need to apply different check configurations to different containers running the same image- [use labels to identify the containers][18].
+If this is too limiting&mdash;if you need to apply different check configurations to different containers running the same image&mdash;[use labels to identify the containers][18].
 Label each container differently, then add each label to any template file's `ad_identifiers` list (yes, `ad_identifiers` is where to put _any_ kind of container identifier, not just images).

 ### Template Source: Key-value Store